WRKI

-WRKI (95.1 FM, "I-95") is a commercial radio station licensed to Brookfield, Connecticut, serving Fairfield, Litchfield and New Haven Counties in Connecticut.
-From its tower at more than 1200 feet above sea level (HAAT:194 m./674 ft.)
-WRKI's 29,500-watt signal can be heard in such large Connecticut cities as Bridgeport, Danbury, Stamford and New Haven.

-The station is owned by Townsquare Media and it carries a classic rock radio format.
-The studios and offices are located on Federal Road (U.S. Route 202) in Brookfield; the station's transmitter is on Carmen Hill Road, also in Brookfield.
+WRKI (95.1 FM, "I-95") is a commercial radio station licensed to Brookfield, Connecticut, serving Greater Danbury and Bridgeport-New Haven, Connecticut.
+The station is owned by Townsquare Media, and carries a classic rock radio format.
+Its studios and offices are located on Federal Road (U.S. Route 202) in Brookfield; the station's transmitter is located on Carmen Hill Road, also in Brookfield.

 History

-Top 40 WINE-FM
+Early years

 On July 14, 1957, the station signed on as WGHF.
 It was owned by the Eastern Broadcasting System.
-Sister station WINE 940 AM signed on in 1963 as a simulcast of WGHF.
-In 1970, the FM station's call sign was changed to WINE-FM.
+Its AM sister station, WINE (940 AM) signed on in 1963 as a simulcast of WGHF.
+On December 10, 1967, the FM station's call sign was changed to WINE-FM.

 WINE-AM-FM aired a popular contemporary format, playing the Top 40 hits of the day.
-Because WINE was an AM daytimer, required to sign off at sunset, WINE-FM continued the Top 40 sound into the night when WINE 940 was off the air.
+Because WINE was an AM daytimer, required to sign off at sunset, WINE-FM continued the Top 40 sound into the night when AM 940 was off the air.

 Album rock I-95

 WINE-FM stopped simulcasting the AM station at the end of 1976.
 At 6:00 p.m. on December 24, 1976, it switched to an album-oriented rock format.
 The first song played was "The Bitch Is Back" by Elton John.
-It switched its call letters to WRKI, using the name of a major interstate highway in its listening area, I-95.
+On May 11, 1977, WINE-FM changed its call sign to WRKI, using the name of a major interstate highway in its listening area, I-95.

-The station's original slogan was "Fairfield County's Best Rock."
-In 1982 the station had a brief detour into modern rock and New Wave music as "The Rock Of The 80s" but soon returned to its album rock sound.
-The station has also been known as "The Non-Stop Rock Station", "Connecticut's Best Rock & Roll", "Connecticut's Rock & Roll Favorites", "Real Rock" and "Danbury's Rock Station" but has most consistently been and currently known as "The Home Of Rock 'n' Roll."
+The station's original slogan was "Fairfield County's Best Rock".
+In 1982 the station had a brief detour into modern rock and new wave music as "The Rock of the 80s" but soon returned to its album rock sound.
+The station has also been known as "The Non-Stop Rock Station", "Connecticut's Best Rock & Roll", "Connecticut's Rock & Roll Favorites", "Real Rock" and "Danbury's Rock Station" but has most consistently been and currently known as "The Home of Rock 'n' Roll".

-WRKI and 940 WINE were acquired by Cumulus Media in 2002.
+WRKI and WINE were acquired by Cumulus Media in 2002.
 Cumulus is one of the largest owners of radio stations in the U.S.